sd17spring/sd17spring.github.io/_days/day-10.md

 ## Submitting Text mining-project slides

-If you'd like to share what you discovered/created as part of your text mining project, please add ~1-2 slides to the appropriate class presentation [[SoftDes Spring 2017 spring 2017 MP3 examples]](https://docs.google.com/presentation/d/1fybuwS68fdgCHrhOMcpbDzZOfDhzUJsEiOQ_24pUQHI/edit?usp=sharing)
+If you'd like to share what you discovered/created as part of your text mining project, please add ~1-2 slides to the class presentation [[SoftDes Spring 2017 spring 2017 MP3 examples]](https://docs.google.com/presentation/d/1fybuwS68fdgCHrhOMcpbDzZOfDhzUJsEiOQ_24pUQHI/edit?usp=sharing)
 We'll spend time in Thursday's class presenting your results.